Sexual Misconduct Policy & Reporting

 - The University is responsible for and fully committed to the prevention and elimination of discrimination on the basis of sex, gender and/or gender identity.
 All members of the campus community are responsible for fostering an atmosphere that promotes equity, civility, caring, responsibility, accountability, and respect.

-- The University does not tolerate discrimination on the basis of sex, gender and/or gender identity and treats it as a form of misconduct, which is handled in accordance with the University’s discrimination complaint procedures (provided below).
-Sanctions enforced against individuals found to have engaged in such behavior shall be in accordance with the Student Conduct Code (for students) and/or disciplinary procedures pursuant to applicable collective bargaining agreements and applicable policies and procedures (for employees).
+- The University does not tolerate discrimination on the basis of sex, gender and/or gender identity and treats it as a form of misconduct, which is handled in accordance with the University's discrimination complaint procedures (provided below).
+Sanctions enforced against individuals found to have engaged in such behavior shall be in accordance with the Code of Student Responsibility (for students) and/or disciplinary procedures pursuant to applicable collective bargaining agreements and applicable policies and procedures (for employees).

 - Retaliation against an employee, student or any witness who participates in any University investigation is prohibited.
 Retaliation is also prohibited against any individual who files a sex discrimination complaint or participates in a complaint investigation in any manner.
-Any substantiated act of retaliation may result in sanctions or other disciplinary action as covered by University Policy (including the University Student Conduct Code) and/or the disciplinary procedures pursuant to the applicable collective bargaining agreements and applicable policies and procedures.
+Any substantiated act of retaliation may result in sanctions or other disciplinary action as covered by University Policy (including the University Code of Student Responsibility) and/or the disciplinary procedures pursuant to the applicable collective bargaining agreements and applicable policies and procedures.

 - Title IX Coordinator: the University has designated a Title IX Coordinator who oversees the University's overall Title IX compliance efforts, which includes, but is not limited to: investigating/responding to Title IX reports, inquiries and complaints, identifying and addressing patterns or systemic problems, ensuring appropriate policies and procedures are in place, and conducting appropriate trainings for students and employees.